liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-liferay-enterprise-search/02-marvel.markdown

 Elasticsearch if you want to use Marvel in production.
 Visit Elasticsearch's [website for more details](https://www.elastic.co/products/marvel).

-This article shows you how to install and configure Marvel for Liferay, and Liferay for Marvel, with these general steps:
+This article shows you how to install and configure Marvel for Liferay--and Liferay for Marvel--with these general steps:

 -  Install Marvel and Kibana on Elasticsearch.